hashgraph/hedera-mirror-node/docs/design/integrate-reusable-services.md

 In the `getReadableStates` method, we will iterate over each registered service and create a new `ReadableKVStateBase` instance for each state type for this service.
-For example, for the `ACCOUNTS` state of token service, we will create a new `DatabaseReadableKVStateBase` instance with the `DatabaseAccessor` for the account type (e.g. `AccountDatabaseAccessor`).
+For example, for the `ACCOUNTS` state of token service, we will create a new `AccountDatabaseReadableKVStateBase` instance.

 ![ReadableStateBase initialization for each service](images/Register-KVStateBases-for-all-services.svg)

+### Historical state and execution

+For some cases like `eth_debugTraceTransaction` or reading historical data with `eth_call` we will need to use the historical state of the network.
+This will be achieved by loading historical state in the different `DatabaseReadableKVStateBase` implementations inside the `readFromDataSource` method that is going to be overridden.
+This method will read the timestamp from the `ContractCallContext` that is set for each transaction, so that we keep this state in a synchronized manner.

+If the timestamp value is 0, then we will know we are not in a historical state and will use latest data from DB, as the current logic is operating.

+### Debugging and tracing functionality support

+As noted above in order to support `eth_debugTraceTransaction`, we will need to be able to use historical timestamp to load specific state from the past.
+Apart from this, we will need to implement a new `OpcodeTracer` invariant, that is compliant with the new services codebase and implements `EvmActionTracer`.

+Instead of keeping record of the sidecar actions produced, this new tracer will keep track of the executed opcodes and their metadata.
+It will populate the `List<Opcode>` type inside `ContractCallContext`, which is currently used.

 ### Needed components